Chinese Evergreen Care: Tips For Growing An Aglaonema

 Flowers

 Oh yes!
 They are a spathe type flower which you see above.
-My Aglaonema Red has been in flower for 5 months now & still has some blooms on it.
-The spathe is light green & the spadix (the center part) is white.
-My Ag.
-Maria bloomed also but the flowers were much smaller & shorter lived & more of an ivory color.
+All my aglaonemas flower, typically in late spring and summer and are long lasting.
+The spathe is light green and the spadix (the center part) is white.
+The flowers of my Ag.
+Maria are much smaller, shorter lived, and more of an ivory color.

-I’ve heard that it’s good to remove the flowers because they zap energy from the plant.
-I leave them on & haven’t found that to be true.
-I cut them off (down to the base) when the spathe & spadix are both dead.
-Maybe I’m missing something but I like to look at them!
+I’ve heard that removing the flowers is good because they zap energy from the plant.
+I leave them on and haven’t found that to be true.
+I cut them off (down to the base) when the spathe and spadix are both dead.

 More easy office/desk plants: 15 Easy Care Office Plants for Your Desk

-Here’s another spathe flower – this is the very popular Spathiphyllum or Peace Lily.
+Here’s another spathe flower – the very popular Spathiphyllum or Peace Lily.
 I think this is harder to maintain than an Aglaonema.
 Plus, where’s the jazzy foliage?

 Happy gardening,